Lehigh-CSB/newsletter/ish-2/ish-2-reupload.md

 **Hello, Class of 2026**… It’s us again!
 We would like to give y'all some quick reminders.

-1. Fall semester registration is coming sooner than you think.
-Be ready to register for the week of July 18th, so keep reviewing the FY Guide and asking your mentor any questions.
-2. Please keep in contact with your mentor when they reach out.
+1. Please keep in contact with your mentor when they reach out.
-3. If you haven’t already, please join the [CSB 2026 GroupMe](https://web.groupme.com/join_group/87218904/3qYTsnaZ) and program-wide [CSB GroupMe](https://web.groupme.com/join_group/35276853/t4yllUCs).
+2. If you haven’t already, please join the [CSB 2026 GroupMe](https://web.groupme.com/join_group/87218904/3qYTsnaZ) and program-wide [CSB GroupMe](https://web.groupme.com/join_group/35276853/t4yllUCs).

 <br />